-Dogs, like human babies, read our facial expressions.
+What did the study find?Dogs, like human babies, read our facial expressions.
 They don't just rely on verbal cues to ascertain what humans want.
 They also use eye contact to anticipate our desires.
 "Dogs are receptive to human communication in a manner that was previously attributed only to humans," says one of the study's co-authors, Jozsef Topal of the Hungarian Academy of Sciences.

-Topal and his associates worked with 29 canine test subjects.
+How did researchers come to this conclusion?Topal and his associates worked with 29 canine test subjects.
 The dogs were shown a video of a woman who would call them, stare straight at them to get their attention, and then look down at an object beside her.
 Then the dogs were shown a second video in which the woman would silently turn her head and stare at the object without ever making direct eye contact.
 In most cases, the dogs followed the woman's gaze in the first video.
 In the second video, in which she made no direct eye contact, the dogs didn't follow her gaze.
 Similar experiments have been conducted with babies, and 6-month-old infants exhibited the same behavior as the dogs.

-Topal thinks it's a trait the animals developed as they worked and bonded with generations of humans.
+How did dogs come to behave this way?Topal thinks it's a trait the animals developed as they worked and bonded with generations of humans.
 "Dogs have evolved to sharing their lives with humans," he says.
 "And they gained new skills that support their social interaction with humans."
 Give me a break, says dog trainer Deleta Jones.
 "Dogs normally speak [to each other] through body language and facial expression," she says.
 This is obviously just "natural to them."

-"This should reinforce that if we want our dog's attention, we should be clear about it," says Adam Goldfarb with the Humane Society of the United States.
+What have other studies into the doggy mind found?A study published last year in Learning & Behavior found that dogs were more prone to beg for food from a person who was looking at them than from someone paying them no mind.
+Stanley Coren, an expert in canine behavior, has found that in terms of developmental ability, dogs are on par with human 2-year-olds.
+What does this mean for my dog and me?"This should reinforce that if we want our dog's attention, we should be clear about it," says Adam Goldfarb with the Humane Society of the United States.
 "For those people who talk to their dog in a baby-talk voice, they should keep it up.
 Your dog knows that you're talking to him or her and will pay more attention."